McGill University Health Centre

 The McGill University Health Centre (MUHC; Centre universitaire de santé McGill; CUSM) is one of two major healthcare networks in the city of Montreal, Quebec.
-It is affiliated with McGill University and one of the largest medical complexes in Montreal.
-It is the largest hospital system in Canada by bed capacity.
+It is affiliated with McGill University and is one of the largest and most modern health centres in North America.
 The majority of its funding comes from Quebec taxpayers through the Ministry of Health and Social Services.
-The centre provides inpatient and ambulatory care.
+The MUHC provides specialized inpatient and ambulatory (outpatient) care.